ant-design/ant-design/docs/react/practical-projects.en-US.md

 ## Connect

 So far, we have completed a separate model and component.
-Then how do we connect them together?
+How do we connect them together?

 dva provides a `connect` method.
 If you are familiar with redux, this `connect` is from react-router.